 Some items might not be listed due to the payment method of seller fees not being set up in your eBay account*.

 To change these payment methods, please follow this guide.
-Once this is done, let us know by contacting our Customer Care Team so we can continue listing your items internationally.
+Once this is done, let us know by contacting our Support Team so we can continue listing your items internationally.

 *Note: Please do not confuse this with buyer payment methods.

 In order to list on international eBay sites, we recommend setting up your eBay as a Business account (rather than an Individual account).
 This enables seamless international listing and also increases the number of markets available for you to actually list on.

 To ensure your products can be listed internationally, take the following steps when setting up your account:

 1) Log in to My eBay.
 Click the Account tab.
 Under the My eBay Views section on the left, click Personal Information

 2) In the Account Information section, find ''Account type'', and click “Edit” on the far right

 3) Enter your selected account name and click ''Change to Business Account''